Index (publishing): Conventional indexing

 The indexer reads through the text, identifying indexable concepts (those for which the text provides useful information and which will be of relevance for the text's readership).
 The indexer creates index headings to represent those concepts, which are phrased such that they can be found when in alphabetical order (so, for example, one would write 'indexing process' rather than 'how to create an index').
 These headings and their associated locators (indicators to position in the text) are entered into specialist indexing software which handles the formatting of the index and facilitates the editing phase.
 The index is then edited to impose consistency throughout the index.

 Indexers must analyze the text to enable presentation of concepts and ideas in the index that may not be named within the text.
 The index is intended to help the reader, researcher, or information professional, rather than the author, find information, so the professional indexer must act as a liaison between the text and its ultimate user.

-In the United States, according to tradition, the index for a non-fiction book is the responsibility of the author, but most authors don't actually do it.
+In the United States, according to tradition, the index for a non-fiction book is the responsibility of the author, but most authors do not actually do it.
 Most indexing is done by freelancers hired by authors, publishers or an independent business which manages the production of a book, publishers or book packagers.
 Some publishers and database companies employ indexers.

 Before indexing software existed, indexes were created using slips of paper or, later, index cards.
 After hundreds of such slips or cards were filled out (as the indexer worked through the pages of the book proofs), they could then be shuffled by hand into alphabetical order, at which point they served as manuscript to be typeset into the printed index.